EmoryIntegratedComputationalCore/Methods/README.md

 # RNA-Seq Differential Expression Analysis with DESeq2
 A demonstraton of the R/Bioconductor package DEseq2 to perform differential expression analysis from RNA-Seq count data.
 DESeq2 primarily uses the Wald test to determine differential expression between comparison groups.
 View the notebook in the link above or click here https://nbviewer.jupyter.org/github/EmoryIntegratedComputationalCore/Methods/blob/master/RNA-SeqDEAnalysiswithDESeq2.ipynb

+# RNA-Seq Differential Expression Analysis with edgeR
+A demonstraton of the R/Bioconductor package edgeR to perform differential expression analysis from RNA-Seq count data. edgeR primarily uses the quasi-likelihood F test to determine differential expression between comparison groups.
+View the notebook in the link above or click here https://nbviewer.jupyter.org/github/EmoryIntegratedComputationalCore/Methods/blob/master/RNA-SeqDEanalysisedgeR.ipynb

 # False Discovery Rate Estimation with qvalue
 A demonstraton of the R/Bioconductor package qvalue to estimate global and local false discovery rates from p-values and test statistics calculated from  differential expression analysis.
 View the notebook in the link above or click here https://nbviewer.jupyter.org/github/EmoryIntegratedComputationalCore/Methods/blob/master/FDRestimationwithqvalue.ipynb